|

 as functions of local values of the metal surface temperature and

 Mach number outside Knudsen layer.
+Determination of the near-surface plasma

 composition (ionisation-recombination processes with taking into account